amirTwenty8/guestbuddy_api_functions/README.md

 ### Events API

 - **createEvent** - Callable function to create a new event with all related data (tables, guest lists, etc.)
+- **updateEvent** - Callable function to update an existing event with table layout changes

 ### Storage API